rosnovsky/auth0/README.md

 ## Deploy in 60 seconds (totally optional)

+**WARNING**: Unless you're OK with your API management token and app ClientID to be available publicly to those wishing to get this information, DO NOT deploy this app outside of your intranet.
+When deployed to the public internet, your tokens will be exposed in the source code of the app, and could be used to access your account.

 To give your team instant access to the app, you can deploy it to the web in under a minute.
 You will need [Now](https://now.sh) account for this (it's free).
 After you've created an account, follow these in the terminal:

 ```bash